Free Initial Assessment

 What are the solutions to shareholder disputes?

-When shareholder disputes arise, there are different solutions, including:
+When shareholder disputes arise, there are a range of solutions, including:

 • Buying back shares – The company buys back shares from the shareholder, increasing the stakes for the remaining shareholders, which can only usually happen if the majority of shareholders agree.